godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_advanced.rst

 It's possible that the object being hit doesn't have a smash() function.
-Some dynamically typed languages simply ignore a method call when it doesn't exist (like Objective C), but GDScript is stricter, so checking if the function exists is desirable:
+Some dynamically typed languages simply ignore a method call when it doesn't exist, but GDScript is stricter, so checking if the function exists is desirable:

 ::